Here's How To Achieve Your Most Radiant Brown Girl Glow This Summer — Even If You're Inside

 “I think this is an excellent time to focus on things that hydrate and calm your skin, especially since all of the stressors of the pandemic may be promoting the opposite response from our skin,” says Robinson.
 She suggests adding a hyaluronic acid serum, like PCA Skin’s Hyaluronic Acid Boosting Serum, to your routine as a quick and easy way to boost moisture.
 “This molecule can actually attract 1000 times its weight in water to the skin.”

-Other ways to keep your skin cool, calm and collected are by using a well-formulated moisturizer with ingredients like glycerin and ceramides.
+Other ways to keep your skin cool, calm and collected are by using a well-formulated moisturiser with ingredients like glycerin and ceramides.
 A hydrating mask can also help ease inflamed or dry skin.

 When all else fails, drink your water and mind your business.
 As Cook-Bolden advises, “Hydration, meditation, and affirmations are the most vital elements to employ during stressful times.”